bng94/heroku-bot/README.md

 * (OPTIONAL) guildOnly - set true if its an guild only command.
 * usage - define what the arguments should be if any.
 If none define it as: `usage: ''`
 * execute - the functionality of the command.
+* interactionReply - if slash cmds, this is the reply of the slash cmds.
 #### Example:
 ```JavaScript
 module.exports = {